Kryptos K4: Recovered, Reconstructed, and Bounded

 SUB UMBRA FLOREO

 “Under the shade I flourish.”
-The phrase is exactly 14 letters, matching the K4 carrier’s 14 lanes, and the sculpture’s single blank cell falls precisely on its one letter E. The chance of an arbitrary string producing this exact phrase is about 6.82 × 10⁻⁸, roughly one in fifteen million.
+The phrase is exactly 14 letters, matching the K4 carrier’s 14 lanes, and the sculpture’s single blank cell falls precisely on its one letter E. It survives a strict boundary null, but two caveats apply: it is read from the back-solved cards, and the headline one-in-fifteen-million figure reflects one tested condition and does not account for how many card operations and bases were searched before it surfaced.

 SUB UMBRA FLOREO is the national motto of Belize.
 Jim Sanborn’s father worked in cultural exchange across the Caribbean and Central America, and the phrase reads naturally as a personal tribute carried into the sculpture.
-That reading is interpretive; the structural fact, a coherent 14-lane register at one-in-tens-of-millions odds, stands on its own.
+Both readings are interpretive: the 14-lane register is a striking pattern, but it rides on the reconstructed cards rather than standing independent of them.

 Full derivations and the other published signatures, including KRYPTOSA → IDQLNAME and ANDER → KYARX, are on the verification page.